Tile Style

 Shapes and Patterns

-Finally, if you’re a real aficionado of all things tile, you might want to take in Coverings 2020, an international tile expo to be held in New Orleans this April, featuring tile producers from around the world displaying their latest wares.
-That seems like a great excuse to sample the hottest trends in tile, as well as some of the Big Easy’s fabulous cuisine while you’re at it.
+Finally, if you’re a real aficionado of all things tile, you might want to take in Coverings 2024, an international tile expo to be held in Orlando this April, featuring tile producers from around the world displaying their latest wares.
+That seems like a great excuse to sample the hottest trends in tile, as well as the area’s famous theme parks while you’re at it.

 You May Also Like